-B. Rules against Providers charging you for services
+B. Rules against providers charging you for services

-We do not allow Blue Shield Promise Cal MediConnect Plan Providers to bill you for covered services.
-We pay our Providers directly, and we protect you from any charges.
-This is true even if we pay the Provider less than the Provider charges for a service.
+We do not allow Blue Shield Promise Cal MediConnect Plan providers to bill you for covered services.
+We pay our providers directly, and we protect you from any charges.
+This is true even if we pay the provider less than the provider charges for a service.

-You should never get a bill from a Provider for covered services.
-If you do, see Chapter 7 Section A or call Customer Care.
+You should never get a bill from a provider for covered services.
+If you do, refer to Chapter 7 Section A or call Customer Care.